 This Sichuan Paocai Pickling Kit includes:

-• 2.5-liter, mouth-blown glass pickling jar with lid
+- 2.5-liter, lead-free glass jar with weight insert and lid

-Sichuan Paocai Pickling Kit (Mouth-Blown Glass Jar for Lacto-Fermentation)
+Sichuan Paocai Pickling Kit (2.5L Glass Jar for Lacto-Fermentation)

 This Sichuan Paocai Pickling Kit includes:

-• 2.5-liter, mouth-blown glass pickling jar with lid
+- 2.5-liter, lead-free glass jar with weight insert and lid

-This artisan-made, mouth-blown Chinese pickle jar is as beautiful as it is functional.
-In addition to the 2.5 liter jar, this Sichuan pickling starter kit includes Sichuan's specialty pickling salt, a small bag of Sichuan pepper for flavoring and our meticulously tested recipe and instructions for making lacto-fermented pickles the Sichuan way.
+This three-part, glass Chinese pickle jar is as functional as it is beautiful.
+In addition to the 2.5 liter jar, this Sichuan pickling starter kit includes Sichuan's specialty pickling salt, a small bag of Sichuan pepper for flavoring, and our meticulously tested recipe and instructions for making lacto-fermented pickles the Sichuan way.

 The Jar